7 Creative Freelance Gigs You’ve Never Thought of Before

-When you hear the term “freelance,” what careers come to mind?
-Chances are it’s something like a writer, editor, journalist, web designer or social media manager.
+When you hear the term “freelance,” which careers come to mind?
+Chances are they’re something like writer, editor, journalist, web designer or social media manager.

-If you’re dead set on living the freelance lifestyle but aren’t quite sure what services you’ll offer, consider these unusual freelance careers.
-One of them may just be the opportunity you’re looking for.
+If you’re dead set on living the freelance lifestyle but aren’t quite sure what kind of services you’ll offer, consider these unusual freelance careers.
+One of them might just be the opportunity you’re looking for.

-So maybe you don’t want to be a content writer, but if you have excellent handwriting skills and a set of calligraphy tools, you can address envelopes and make $2 to $5 a pop just for being a talented calligraphy writer!
+Maybe you don’t want to be a content writer, but if you have excellent handwriting skills and a set of calligraphy tools, you can address envelopes.
+You could make $2 to $5 a pop just for being a talented calligraphy writer!

-Launch your own website selling your services, or offer calligraphy on sites like Etsy.
+Launch your own website to sell your services, or offer calligraphy through Etsy.
 For example, Margo Dittmer gets creative with her calligraphy services and sells custom wedding certificates for $175 each on Etsy.

 2. Date Concierge